vishalcloudyuga/dcos-docs/1.9/administration/installing/deploying-a-local-dcos-universe.md

     $ sudo make base
     ```

 3. Inside the `Makefile` replace `--selected` flag with the comma-separated list of selected packages preceeded by `--include` flag.
 To minimize the container size and download time, you can select only what you need.
-If you do not modify the `Makefile` all default Universe packages will be included.
+If you do not modify the `Makefile`, all *selected* Universe packages will be included.
+To view which packages are selected, click on the **Universe** tab in the DC/OS web interface.

     ```bash
     $ sed -i -e 's/--selected/--include="marathon-lb,zeppelin"/' Makefile